Chapter 41. Installing and configuring kdump

 crashkernel=

-command-line parameter to all installed kernels:# grubby --update-kernel=ALL --args="crashkernel=xxM"
+command-line parameter to all installed kernels:grubby --update-kernel=ALL --args="crashkernel=xxM"

-is the required memory in megabytes.Enable the
+is the required memory in megabytes.Reboot the system:

 kdump

-service:# systemctl enable --now kdump.service
+service:systemctl enable --now kdump.service

 Verification